-Fig. 2.
-NCSX modular coil set design. (a) winding form, (b) coil, (c) winding pack and lead details, (d) completed coil set... enough to produce the plasmas needed to test the physics properties of a high-beta compact stellarator configuration and determine the conditions for disruption-free operation.
+Fig. 1.
+NCSX modular coil set design. (a) winding form, (b) coil, (c) winding pack and lead details, (d) completed coil set..

 In the engineering implementation of NCSX, the key physics requirement affecting the magnets is to produce modular coils whose current centers accurately follow the winding trajectories specified by the physics optimization.
-This is accomplished by winding each coil on a tee-shaped support feature that is an integral part of a structure called a modular coil winding form, or MCWF (Fig. 2).
+This is accomplished by winding each coil on a tee-shaped support feature that is an integral part of a structure called a modular coil winding form, or MCWF (Fig. 1).
 Each MCWF comprises one-eighteenth of a complete toroidal shell and has the tee feature machined on its interior surface, precisely following the physics-specified trajectory.
-The coils are wound with a compacted copper cable conductor which is flexible to facilitate handling and placement of its current center within ± 0.5 mm of its nominal position on the winding form.
-The winding forms are bolted together at precision machined flanges to form the structural shell which locates the windings within ± 1.5 mm of their nominal position in space and supports them against electromagnetic loads.
-The key physics requirements affecting the vacuum vessel (Fig. 3) are to provide: a high-vacuum environment for plasma operation; sufficient interior space for the plasma, its boundary layer, and plasma-facing components; and access for heating and diagnostic viewing.
-The solution is to locate the vacuum boundary just inside the modular coils and as far from the plasma surface as possible, leaving the minimum assembly clearance to install the modular coils over the vacuum vessel.
-This results in a non-axisymmetric vacuum vessel shell with a shape that resembles that of the plasma and which must be realized within ±3 mm accuracy.
+The coils are wound with a compacted copper cable conductor which is flexible to facilitate handling and to allow manipulation of the coil cross section needed to place its current center within $\pm 0.5$ mm of its nominal position on the winding form.
+The winding forms are bolted together at precision machined flanges to form the structural shell which both locates the windings within $\pm 1.5$ mm of their nominal position in space and supports them against electromagnetic loads.

+The key physics requirements affecting the vacuum vessel (Fig. 2) are to provide: a high-vacuum environment for plasma operation, sufficient interior space for the plasma boundary layer and plasma-facing components, and access for heating and diagnostic viewing.
+The solution is to locate the basic vacuum boundary just inside the modular coils and as far from the plasma surface as possible, leaving the minimum assembly clearance to install the modular coils over the vacuum vessel.
+This results in a non-axisymmetric vacuum vessel shell with a shape that resembles that of the plasma and which must be achieved within $\pm 5$ mm accuracy.

+Fig. 2.
+NCSX vacuum vessel design.

 Heating and diagnostic access requirements, including contingencies to allow for future innovations, are accommodated by providing nearly 100 ports of various shapes, sizes, and orientations causing the vacuum boundary to protrude through all available openings in the surrounding magnets.

-III.
-CONSTRUCTION As previously noted, the geometry is both the source of the compact stellarator's physics benefits as well its key engineering challenge.
+The geometry is both the basis for the compact stellarator's physics benefits as well its key engineering challenge.
 The aim of the NCSX construction project is the accurate realization of the unusual geometries required of the magnets, vacuum vessel, and associated structures.
-The adopted project strategy has two parts: 1) development of critical manufacturing processes through R&D prior to production, and 2) management of requirements flow-down from physics specification to finished product through system engineering.

 Manufacturing R&D for the MCWF and vacuum vessel was accomplished through a series of contracts with industrial suppliers over a two-year period.
-For example, vacuum vessel manufacturing studies were conducted by five different suppliers during the conceptual design phase of the project.
+For example, vacuum vessel manufacturing studies were conducted during the conceptual design phase of the project by five different suppliers.
 They examined different methods (e.g., cold, hot, and explosive forming; welding) for realizing the NCSX geometry, identified critical issues, and estimated costs and schedules.
-These studies prototyped a successful model for electronically transferring the project's design data (CAD models, drawings, product specifications) to suppliers and they established the basic feasibility of constructing the NCSX vacuum vessel.
-During preliminary and final design, the project contracted with two suppliers to, first, develop specific manufacturing, inspection, test, and quality assurance plans for the vacuum vessel and, then, to apply them by constructing prototype sectors.
-These contracts demonstrated viable industrial manufacturing processes for meeting the critical requirements
+These studies prototyped a successful model for electronically communicating the project's design data (CAD models, drawings, product specifications) to suppliers and they established the basic feasibility of constructing the vacuum vessel.
+During NCSX preliminary and final design, the project contracted with two suppliers to, first, develop specific manufacturing, inspection, test, and quality assurance plans for the vacuum vessel and, then, to apply them by constructing prototype sectors.
+These contracts industrial demonstrated viable manufacturing processes for meeting the critical requirements (i.e., vacuum integrity, geometrical accuracy. low and magnetic permeability) and qualified two suppliers to compete for the production order.
+The manufacturing R&D program for the vacuum vessel and MCWF (which followed a very similar R&D path) were successful in preparing for construction.
+Both components are currently being produced in accordance with project requirements by capable suppliers under fixed-price contracts (Fig. 3).